 - About Us

-- STEM Portal
+- STEM Activities

-Portsmouth Science Cafe Fall 2013 Series
+Portsmouth Science Café Fall 2013 Series

-Fall 2013 Series
+Past Science Cafes: Fall 2013

-"Long-Term Human Impacts on North Atlantic Fish Stocks
+"Long-Term Human Impacts on North Atlantic Fish Stocks"

 Jeff Bolster is a professor of history at UNH who has been called a maritime historian, a historian of Afro-America, an environmental historian, and an Atlantic historian.
 He is the author of the prize-winning book The Mortal Sea: Fishing the Atlantic in the Age of Sail.
 He also co-directs the History of Marine Animal Populations Center at UNH, an interdisciplinary, international research project working on marine environmental history and historical ecology globally.